dmlc/xgboost/doc/tutorials/categorical.rst

 .. note::

-   As of XGBoost 1.6, the feature is experimental and has limited features
+   As of XGBoost 1.6, the feature is experimental and has limited features.
+Only the Python package is fully supported.

-Starting from version 1.5, XGBoost has experimental support for categorical data available for public testing.
+Starting from version 1.5, the XGBoost Python package has experimental support for categorical data available for public testing.
 For numerical data, the split condition is defined as :math:`value < threshold`, while for categorical data the split is defined depending on whether partitioning or onehot encoding is used.
 For partition-based splits, the splits are specified as :math:`value \in categories`, where ``categories`` is the set of categories in one feature.
 If onehot encoding is used instead, then the split is defined as :math:`value == category`.
 More advanced categorical split strategy is planned for future releases and this tutorial details how to inform XGBoost about the data type.

 ************************************
 Training with scikit-learn Interface